 The market price and trading volume of our common stock has been subject to significant volatility, and this trend may continue.
-In particular, our historical trading volume has been low, and the market price of our common stock increased dramatically in late 2003 and early 2004.
-Over the past 12 months, the closing price of our common stock, as traded on The Nasdaq National Market, has fluctuated from a low of \$3.75 to a high of \$17.92 per share.
+In particular, our historical trading volume has been low, and the market price of our common stock increased dramatically in late 2003 and early 2004 and has since declined significantly.
+Over the past 12 months, the closing price of our common stock, as traded on The Nasdaq National Market, has fluctuated from a low of \$3.92 to a high of \$17.92 per share.
 The value of our common stock may decline regardless of our operating performance or prospects.
 Factors affecting our market price include: